 During the month of October, residents of Genesis HealthCare Hathorne Hill in Danvers, MA sold their handmade items at their facility.
 These gifts made with love raised $103.00 to benefit MBCC.
 Thank you to everyone at Hathorne Hill.

 Judy Lochner of The Soap Pedlar has partnered with MBCC’s advocacy, education and outreach efforts to prevent breast cancer.
 Judy is designating a percentage of her soap sales to MBCC.
-During the month of September, Judy raised $37.00 for MBCC.
+As of December, Judy has raised $89.50 for MBCC.
 Stay tuned as Judy attends holiday fairs and raises more for breast cancer prevention.

 Once again this year the employees of Salus Capital Partners held their annual ‘Pink Fridays’ during the month of October, raising $868 and Salus Capital Partners generously matched the total raised. $1,736 has been received by MBCC from this generous company.
 Thank you all!